Vigna subterranea: Cropping system and fertilization

 The Bambara groundnut can grow on soils with low fertility and is even reported to do better on these soils than on fertile ones.
 Nevertheless, phosphate fertilization can have a beneficial effect.
 For example, the application of superphosphate can improve the yield of the Bambara groundnut.
-Moreover, fertilization with phosphorus enhances the crop’s nitrogen fixation and increases its nitrogen content.
+Moreover, fertilization with phosphorus enhances the crop's nitrogen fixation and increases its nitrogen content.

 Harvest and postharvest treatment

-The Bambara bean typically takes about 130–150 days to mature, but early or late harvests only marginally reduce the yield.
+The Bambara groundnut typically takes about 130–150 days to mature, but early or late harvests only marginally reduce the yield.
 The pods, which grow belowground, are harvested manually by pulling out the whole crop and picking the pods by hand.
 Then, they are usually dried in the sun for some days.
 Post-harvest losses are reported to be on a low level.
 However, insect pests can cause damage to stored grains, most importantly Bruchids.

-Interactions: Pests, diseases, symbionts
+Pests and diseases

-It is widely regarded as a pest and disease resistant crop.
+It is widely regarded as pest and disease resistant.
 However, there is a lack of evidence to support this claim, with reports of fungal attacks by Rhizoctonia solani in Southern Thailand, and Cercospora canescens and Colletotrichum capsici in Nigeria, causing brown blotch disease.
 The crop is also susceptible to attack by cowpea weevil (Callosobruchus maculatus).